jocassid/pip-viz/README.md

 - `my_app_dependencies.gv.svg` - An SVG image that you can view in your web browser.
 You can use the zoom, scroll, and find features of your browser to navigate the diagram.

+## Changelog

+### 0.0.6

+- fixed project.scripts so package can be run using 'pip-viz'

+### 0.0.5

+- Refactored, added version numbers for packages.
+- Added logging
+- Created some tests

+### 0.0.4

+- Made this package pip installable

+### 0.0.3

+- Added graph attributes to make graph easier to read

+### 0.0.2

+- Fixed problem with duplicate notes

+### 0.0.1

+- Initial version